About Vedalsfossen and the Hjolmodalen Waterfalls

-As you can see in the photo above, I had to exercise the camera’s zoom in order to bring it closer thanks to its distant position from our vantage point.
+As you can see in the photo immediately above and below, I had to exercise the camera’s zoom in order to bring it closer thanks to its distant position from our vantage point.

 Part of the notoriety was due in part because the falls was said to be was one of the taller waterfalls in Norway.

 However, the truth was that only its uppermost visible drop was probably the only real legitimate part of the falls.

 The remainder of the Vedalselva River (also labeled Vedøla on the maps) cascaded and twisted until it joined the Veig River, which was the river that ran through the base of Hjølmodalen.

 In fact, there were so many other roadside waterfalls that we encountered in the valley that were every bit as legitimate and as scenic as Vedalsfossen that we decided to include them on this page.

 Our tour of Hjølmodalen